tpalucki/tpalucki.github.io/content/posts/how-this-blog-is-built.md

 - Readability
 - Ease of configuration
 - Themes available - because I want to deliver fast to stay in the fun zone
-- Possibility to extend later
+- Possibility to extend later (comments etc)

 The easiest way would be to setup blog on a Wordpress powered hosting  but it doesn't sound like fun to me ;) I've done some research and found out that static site generator would be the perfect solution here.
 Light, simple configuration, fast delivery and huge field for modifications - sounds perfect to me!